Attryy/Setting-up-your-Python-ML-system/README.md

 ## _Section 5_ - Get Bayesian with PyMC3
 PyMC3 is a Python library for probabilistic programming.
 I'm working through Osvaldo Martin's book *Bayesian Analysis with Python* and am really beginning to respect the power of this Bayesian framework.
-Thomas Wiecki, Lead Data Scientist at Quantopian Inc. and author of PyMC3, has a blog http://twiecki.github.io/
+Thomas Wiecki, Lead Data Scientist at Quantopian Inc., and one of the authors of PyMC3, has a blog wherein he has shown the feasibility and indeed the utility of "Bayesian Deep Learning"; it can be found here: http://twiecki.github.io.

 PyMC3 uses Theano, which requires a BLAS library.
 First, then, install OpenBLAS like so:
 `$ cd ~/`